 → Assessment-based learning: incorporate the information to remember into the answer

 Drills are assessment-based: people learn by answering questions and remembering the associated feedback.
-So, make sure you incorporate the message people need to retain in the answers.
+Make sure you incorporate the message people need to retain in the answers.
 Try to avoid yes/no questions and true/false questions as much as possible.
 Check below to find out how it’s done!

 Yes/no questions, we’re all familiar with them.
-And true/false questions, ‘which is incorrect’ questions, and questions with statements are also commonly used.
-However, these are not the ideal way to supply someone with the information he or she needs to remember.
+Additionally, we have all seen true/false questions, ‘which is incorrect’ questions, and questions with statements, all of which are commonly used.
+However, these are not the ideal way to supply someone with the information they need to remember.
 So what’s our advice?

 When you use a question about what people should not do in a certain situation, you run the risk of producing an unwanted learning effect, because the brain will still store this incorrect information somewhere.
 And then, when the moment comes that someone has to make a decision as to what to do, their brain might just retrieve that incorrect information and they might consequently do the wrong thing.
 They may then do what they should not do, instead of what they should do.
 Here’s an example of what we mean →